jefdaj/cryptoisland/src/posts/2026/07/03/egc-dev07-publish-and-verify/index.md

 You may have a better time if you lean in to PyCardano's idea of `__repr__` being to/from JSON instead?

-Not sure what to say... maybe the most important thing is that having gone through a lot of effort to get all the pieces set up (see below), I surprised myself by really liking how simple the overall data flow turned out.
+Not sure what else to say... maybe the most important thing is that having gone through a lot of effort to get all the pieces set up, I surprised myself by really liking how simple the overall data flow turned out.
 It's like an idealized web framework: many events &rarr; central state &rarr; updated view.
 It worked the first time.
 And it's certainly much simpler than writing a distributed system that would converge to a central state reliably on my own without a blockchain.

 So don't lose heart!
 This really is a good way of doing things, even if it's difficult sometimes.